vega/vega-lite-dev-config/README.md

 ## Executing drivers

-Executing a driver will initialize 🤖 Beemo's pipeline, generate configuration files (e.g., it will generate a `.eslintrc` or `prettier.config.js`, and execute the underlying driver binary and logging to the console.
+Executing a driver will initialize Beemo's pipeline, generate configuration files (e.g., it will generate a `.eslintrc` or `prettier.config.js`, and execute the underlying driver binary and logging to the console.

-> All arguments passed to Beemo are passed to the driver's underlying binary.
+> All arguments passed to Beemo are passed to driver.

 You may define these commands as scripts in your package.json: